hjacobs/kube-downscaler/README.rst

    :target: https://coveralls.io/github/hjacobs/kube-downscaler?branch=master
    :alt: Code Coverage

-Scale down Kubernetes deployments during non-work hours.
+Scale down Kubernetes deployments and statefulsets during non-work hours.
 The downscaler checks all deployments in the cluster every 5 minutes (configurable).

+Deployments are interchangeable by statefulset for this whole guide.

 It will scale the deployment's replicas to zero if all of the following conditions are met:

 * current time is not part of the "uptime" schedule (annotation ``downscaler/uptime``) or current time is part of the "downtime" schedule (``downscaler/downtime``)